 Why it works: Open space, symmetry, iconic skyline

 If I could only recommend one photo spot in Paris, this would be it.
 The view from Trocadéro Gardens delivers that unmistakable Eiffel Tower backdrop with sweeping city views.
-I’ve been here at all hours, and nothing compares to early morning—soft light, fewer crowds, and a calm you rarely see later in the day.
+Nothing compares to early morning, soft light, fewer crowds, and a calm you rarely see later in the day.

 The fountains and steps give you natural framing, and even simple poses look polished here.
 By mid-morning, it gets busy fast, so this is one spot worth setting an alarm for.